Data Liberación is our battle cry...

 We are blessed to live in the greatest country in the world.
 We have had many struggles and challenges and have had to to overcome the sins of the past, but the Founders wisely put in place a constitutional framework that allows for transformational changes to occur, generally without bloodshed.
 The Republic is alive and well and actually improves every generation.
 I wish all of you a peaceful, safe, and joyous Fourth of July celebrating with family, friends, and neighbors.
 I also hope that you will participate in the first Data Independence Day.

-Tomorrow we need to declare our right to access our own health data.
+We need to declare our right to access our own health data.
 For far too long health information has been locked up in paper tombs and sharing has been difficult.
 A long time policy goal has been interoperability and patient engagement.
 Todd Park (at the time the CTO of HHS, who then went on to serve as CTO of the USA) rallied the troops at Health 2.0 over five years ago, and Data Liberación is our battle cry...

 Patients have been denied access to their electronic medical record.
 Previously HIPAA was fairly weak in this area.
 The HIPAA omnibus rule expanded the right to patient access now into the digital realm.
 It also updated the notice of privacy practices healthcare organization are required to provide to patients notifying them of their rights under HIPAA.